ethereum-optimism/optimism/docs/op-stack/src/docs/releases/bedrock/differences.md

 ### JSON-RPC differences

-Optimism uses the same [JSON-RPC API](https://eth.wiki/json-rpc/API) as Ethereum.
+OP Stack uses the same [JSON-RPC API](https://eth.wiki/json-rpc/API) as Ethereum.
-Some additional Optimism specific methods have been introduced.
+Some additional OP Stack specific methods have been introduced.
 See the full list of [custom JSON-RPC methods](https://community.optimism.io/docs/developers/build/json-rpc/) for more information.

 ### Pre-EIP-155 support

 [Pre-EIP-155](https://eips.ethereum.org/EIPS/eip-155) transactions do not have a chain ID, which means a transaction on one Ethereum blockchain can be replayed on others.
-This is a security risk.
-Starting in November 2022, pre-EIP-155 transactions are no longer supported on Optimism.
+This is a security risk, so pre-EIP-155 transactions are not supported on OP Stack by default.

 ## Transaction costs

-[Transaction costs on Optimism](https://community.optimism.io/docs/developers/build/transaction-fees/) include an [L2 execution fee](https://community.optimism.io/docs/developers/build/transaction-fees#the-l2-execution-fee) and an [L1 data fee](https://community.optimism.io/docs/developers/build/transaction-fees#the-l1-data-fee).
+[By default, transaction costs on OP Stack chains](https://community.optimism.io/docs/developers/build/transaction-fees/) include an [L2 execution fee](https://community.optimism.io/docs/developers/build/transaction-fees#the-l2-execution-fee) and an [L1 data fee](https://community.optimism.io/docs/developers/build/transaction-fees#the-l1-data-fee).

-## Contract addresses

-The addresses in which various infrastructure contracts are installed are different between L1 Ethereum and Optimism.
-For example, [WETH9](https://github.com/gnosis/canonical-weth/blob/master/contracts/WETH9.sol) is installed on L1 Ethereum on [address `0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2`](https://etherscan.io/address/0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2).
-On Optimism the same contract is installed on [address `0x4200000000000000000000000000000000000006`](https://explorer.optimism.io/address/0x4200000000000000000000000000000000000006).